-MatchMove raised just $21 million in 2020 compared to its reported target of $150 million by TechinAsia in 2019, which was tied to the digital banking license.
+MatchMove raised just $21 million in 2020 compared to its reported target of $150 million by TechinAsia in 2019, which was tied to the digital banking licence.

 Its operational runway is expected to end as soon as the third or fourth quarter of this year, said another source on condition of anonymity.
 Its most recent financial statements show the firm to be highly unprofitable even though MatchMove has already been in operation for about 10 years.

-Filings from Acra show that MatchMove saw a rather flat revenue growth, rising by just 2.7% year-on-year to $7.7 million in 2019.
-However, the firm’s net cashflow used in operating activities sunk deeper in the red, doubling to -$7.1 million from -$3.5 million over the same period the previous year.
+Filings from Acra show that MatchMove saw rather flat revenue growth, rising by just 2.7% year-on-year to $7.7 million in 2019.
+However, the firm’s net cash flow used in operating activities sunk deeper in the red, doubling to -$7.1 million from -$3.5 million over the same period the previous year.

 In an email on April 9 stating its ‘Response to DealStreetAsia article’, the company said:

 - We do not anticipate that our operational runway will end in the third or fourth quarter of this year as you allege: on the contrary, we expect to be self-sustaining by the end of the year

 - Our current fundraising activities are designed to accelerate our growth plans so that we can enter new markets and launch new products faster than if we self-funded

 MatchMove is understood to be ardently scouting for avenues to raise funds to extend its runway to the end of 2022.